 The spirit of the program is intended to promote more than the customary course revision and/or update.
 Ideally, these full semester courses will be taught at least twice in the coming years, and initially within two years of receiving a stipend.

 Priority will be given to courses that engage niches in and across disciplines that may appear to be less obvious; within units that might seem surprising; and that foster atypical or unexpected faculty collaborations, especially across boundaries that have not been historically as easy to bridge given our current curricular structures.
 To facilitate teaching engagement with broad institutional interests, we would especially welcome individual or team-taught courses that intersect with one or more of the following areas:

 - proposals for interdisciplinary, cross-disciplinary, and/or “outside the box” courses.

 - proposals that demonstrate for our students how seemingly disparate disciplines can inform one another.

 - proposals for courses that fit within current curricular niches:

-- courses that meet established requirements in less common ways such as Writing Intensive (W) courses in Division III, Quantitative Skills (Q) courses in Division I or II (separate from Economics or Psychology), or Difference, Power, Equity (DPE) courses in Division III
+- courses that meet established requirements in less common ways such as Writing Skills (WS) courses in Division III, Quantitative Skills (Q) courses in Division I or II (separate from Economics), or Difference, Power, Equity (DPE) courses in Division III

 - courses that heavily incorporate experiential learning and/or community engagement (for partnership with the Center for Learning in Action [CLiA])

-- courses that heavily incorporate design thinking principles or activities
+- courses that heavily incorporate teaching on sustainability

 This initiative harkens back to two previously successful initiatives: IPECS and CRAAS.
 IPECS, the Interdisciplinary Program for Experimental and Cross-Disciplinary Studies, provided stipends for individual or team taught interdisciplinary and experimental courses.
 CRAAS, the Critical Reasoning and Analytical Skills program, encouraged course and faculty development in the area of teaching critical skills.